 As we previously discussed, you may have to over-communicate as a remote worker to ensure everyone is on the same page.
 The same applies to remote job interviews.
 You must be able to communicate effectively in your interview.

-Aside from the fact that your interview will be conducted remotely, the same types of questions will come up that would be asked if you were in the office.
-The only difference is you may have to use a collaborative work tool to showcase your work if you’re doing a technical interview — there is no whiteboard for you to use if you’re doing a remote interview.
+Aside from the fact that your interview will be conducted remotely, the same types of questions that would be asked if you were in the office.
+The only difference is you may have to use a collaborative work tool to showcase your work if you’re doing a technical interview.

 Work from home jobs are becoming a more popular method of working.
-Remote working allows us to become location-independent and contribute to a company without having to commute or work in the same place as everyone else.
-People who cannot afford to move to another city, or who do not like the 9-to-5 work schedule, or who need flexibility in their schedule are turning to remote working to access the best jobs for them.
+It doesn’t matter if you’re a virtual assistant, doing social media, data entry, or other remote jobs.
+Remote working allows us to become location-independent.
+It allows us to contribute to a company without having to commute or work in the same place as everyone else.
+As there are pros and cons to any work environment, people are turning to working remotely for a few reasons.
+They can’t afford to move to a new city, need flexibility, or do not like a 9-5 schedule.

 Although it can be difficult at times to work remotely, the flexibility remote work offers is worth it.
 And, there are even more resources available online to help people who are working remotely or who plan to do so.